Chief Architect vs SketchUp: Which One Wins?

 Chief Architect is a more detailed and technical platform with drafting capabilities.
 It’s a great choice if you are a residential interior designer who specializes in remodels, working closely with architects and general contractors.
 You can also perform more basic functions with Chief Architect, such as creating floor plans.
 Unlike SketchUp, Chief Architect doesn’t require any additional plugins.
 Once you purchase Chief Architect, you get everything you need at your fingertips.

-SketchUp can be complicated and has a steep learning curve, but offers extensive features and options for customization.
+SketchUp is simpler to learn, while offering extensive features and options for customization.
 It’s ideal for floor plans, elevations, and renderings that resemble actual sketches.
 It’s an excellent choice for interior designers who don’t require a lot of technical detail in their renderings.

 Chief Architect VS SketchUp: Features